TomPrx/Efficient-Formulations-for-the-Flexible-Job-Shop-Scheduling-with-non-fixed-maintenance-tasks/README.md

 They format of instances is as follows:
-- First line: n m a
+- First line, 3 values : n m a
     - n number of jobs
     - m number of machines
     - a average number of machines per operation